 It affects all parts of the value chain, from design and manufacturing to purchasing, maintenance and how companies go to market.
 This means shorter lead-times, smaller inventories and reduced costs.

 Bringing new capabilities and value to SKF’s customers by investing in the development and integration of electronic solutions and software.
 These are used to connect systems and things to predict maintenance and optimize design.

 SKF's manufacturing and other operations are expected to undergo significant productivity gains and higher levels of automation, which underlines the need for employee skill development.

 Population growth and increased wealth per capita

 Industry levelSKF’s business is highly diversified from a regional and industry perspective.
 Specific analysis of these drivers and our detailed approach is only possible at the industry level.
-Each year in SKF’s Annual Report, we provide a condense summary of the industries we serve.
-Please click here to read the PDF.
+Please read more on SKF's customer industries here.

 Sustainability?
 Triple bottom line?
 CSR?
 What does this mean?
 For SKF it starts and ends with SKF Care – including the dimensions of Business, Environment, Employees and Communities.
 Long-term success is about balancing these aspects properly.
 For SKF, all aspects needs to be considered in the decision making process.

 SKF works in different ways to interact with key stakeholder groups.
 This allows us to better understand different perspectives and concerns and can respond promptly to external trends.
 Read here on our stakeholder engagements and materiality process.